ileandre/RemindMe/README.md

 # MVP:
-Your goals for MVP, including the minimum, need-to-have features of your app.

 1) Homepage with dropdown menu for the month, start day and number of days in the specified month
 2) Get and post, put and delete events from Airtable